goodylili/rusting-rocket-diesel/README.md

 cargo run
 ```

-This will start the server on port 8000.
-You can then use a tool like Postman or curl to test the API.
+Running these commands will start the server on port `8000`.
+Once the server is up and running, you can proceed to test the API.

 ## API Documentation